tran4code/calorieApp_server/docs/DOCUMENTATION.md

 The addition of a chat channel provides users with a direct communication platform, fostering community interaction and support within the BurnOut community.

+## Milestones added

+Miltesyones including the new features next group can work on is added to the repo.

 ## Documentation Update
 We've revamped the documentation to provide users with clearer and more comprehensive guidance.
 The documentation now includes details on the new features, customization options, and step-by-step guides for an improved overall user experience.